-- Shrunken files will inevitably grow again as most production database have at least ‘some’ activity.
-This means that the database file will be increasing in size, and this process takes times, and utilizes not-so negligible amount of resources, which can produce performance impacts on performance-intensive environments
+- Shrunken files will inevitably grow again as most production databases have at least ‘some’ activity.
+This means that the database file will be increasing in size, and this process takes times and utilizes not-so negligible amount of resources, which can produce performance impacts on performance-intensive environments

 - Performing shrinking of multiple databases on multiple occasions may result in disk fragmentation (file system fragmentation) which can cause performance issues

 - The process of page allocation will be written as an activity in the transaction log file, which can result in massive transaction log file growth, especially on databases in the full recovery model

 - Subsequent shrinking and transaction log files growth will slow down database startup, restore and replication time